Providing Comprehensive Patient Care for Illinois & Beyond

 The Mile Square Health Center (MSHC) Network

 Established in 1967, The Mile Square Health Center network is among the first Federally Qualified Health Centers in the nation.
-Employing a community-based practice model, MSHC operates 11 locations - 6 primary locations and 5 school-based health and wellness centers - across the Chicagoland region.
+Employing a community-based practice model, MSHC operates 14 locations across the Chicagoland region: seven primary locations and five school-based health and wellness centers, plus two satellite locations.

 Faculty Practice Clinics